Skip to main content

 Do I need a compatible EV or charger?

 Yes.
-Octopus needs to connect to a compatible car or home charger in the app, and the home also needs a communicating smart meter.
-Check the live eligibility flow before assuming a car, charger or solar setup will work.
+Octopus needs to connect to a compatible car or charger in the app, and the home also needs a communicating smart meter.
+Check the live eligibility flow, including any newly supported charger brands, before assuming a car, charger or solar setup will work.

 Is the cheap window for the whole home?